Help your community, wildlife, and cats in need!

 “Why doesn’t the shelter keep and rehome the cat themselves?”

-The shelter should be a last resort for pets.
 Data-driven decision-making has led them to returning the cats because of the likelihood they’re being cared for by a community member.
-This way, fewer cats are euthanized, and their caretaker now has a spayed or neutered cat instead of an unspayed/unneutered cat.
-If a cat is returned to your community spayed/neutered, you can help contact rescues to place a vetted cat, which is easier for rescues to handle resource-wise.
+This way, fewer cats are euthanized, and their caretaker now has a spayed or neutered cat.
+If a friendly cat is returned to your community spayed/neutered, you can help contact rescues to place a vetted cat.

 It may initially sound cruel, but there are far worse fates for an animal than a humane euthanasia.
 “Kill-shelter,” and “no-kill-shelter” are outdated terms.
 A shelter doesn’t need to be a place where animals go to die, shelters should be seen as a place providing animal related resources to the community, and a last resort for people unable to keep their pet.